pulumi-demos/uptime/README.md

    Confirm the changes, and Pulumi will provision the Lambda function, S3 bucket, CloudWatch dashboard, and all associated resources.

+## Golden Signals

+To ensure our service remains reliable and performant, we monitor the four golden signals of SRE:

+- **Latency:**
+  Measures how long it takes to process a request.
+This helps us understand how quickly the system responds.

+- **Traffic:**
+  Captures the volume of requests.
+This indicates how much load the system is handling.

+- **Errors:**
+  Tracks the rate of failed requests.
+A spike in errors can signal issues that require immediate attention.

+- **Saturation:**
+  Reflects resource usage (like concurrent executions).
+High saturation may indicate that the system is nearing its capacity limits.

+These metrics provide a clear, quick overview of system health, enabling early detection of issues.

 ## How It Works

 - **AWS Lambda Function:**
-  The Lambda function (defined in `lambda/index.py`) first checks for the presence of the required `BUCKET_NAME` environment variable.
+  The Lambda function (defined in `lambda/index.py`) first checks for the required `BUCKET_NAME` environment variable.
 It then attempts to access the specified S3 bucket.
 If the bucket is unreachable due to permission issues or other errors, the function fails.
-If the bucket is accessible, the function counts the number of objects in the bucket (even if it's empty) and returns a `200` response that includes the bucket name and the object count.
+If the bucket is accessible, it counts the objects (even if empty) and returns a `200` response that includes the bucket name and the object count.

 - **Function URL:**
   The Lambda function is exposed via a Function URL, making it publicly accessible for health checks.

 - **Route53 Health Check:**
-  Configured to run every 10 seconds, the Route53 health check pings the Lambda Function URL and checks for a healthy `200` response.
-If the response is below `200`, the check fails.
+  Configured to run every 10 seconds, the Route53 health check pings the Lambda Function URL and verifies that a healthy `200` response is returned.
+Any deviation triggers a check failure.

 - **CloudWatch Metrics and Dashboard:**
-  Metrics such as invocations, duration (both average and p95), errors, and throttles are aggregated and visualized on a CloudWatch dashboard.
-This dashboard is designed with SRE metrics in mind.
+  Metrics such as total invocations (Traffic: Total Requests), average latency (Latency: Average Duration), error rate (Errors: Error Rate (%)), and concurrent executions (Saturation: Concurrent Executions) are aggregated and visualized on a CloudWatch dashboard.
+This dashboard is designed with SRE metrics in mind and follows the golden signals approach to provide a comprehensive view of system performance and reliability.

 - **CloudWatch Alarms:**
-  Alarms are set up on both Lambda errors and Route53 health check failures.
-This ensures that any downtime or service degradation triggers immediate alerts for SRE action.
+  An alarm is configured using metric math to monitor the Lambda function’s error rate.
+It calculates the error rate as `(Errors / Invocations) * 100` and triggers if this rate exceeds 0.1% for two consecutive evaluation periods.
+This ensures that any significant service degradation is promptly detected, triggering immediate SRE action.